skippynea/P3/README.md

 # P3
 # Project 3 - Web Developer - "Integrate a mobile website with animations in CSS"
-# OHMYFOOD is a site that lists the menus of gourmet restaurants.
+# OHMYFOOD is a site 100% mobile-friendly that lists the menus of gourmet restaurants.